maximedaraize/create-scss/README.md

 ### A quick and easy way to add a scss directory structure to your projet :zap:

-A starter template with scss directory structure, dependencies, scripts for developement and production. </br>
+A starter template with scss directory structure, dependencies, scripts for developement and production.

-### Website

-For more information on this package visit [createscss.com](https://www.createscss.com)

 ## Table of Contents